By Ebenezer Cudjoe and Daniel Gyedu

-The phases of discharge planning introduced by Oktay et al. (1992) shares a platform with the discharge planning process of the Komfo Anokye Teaching Hospital (KATH) per the information we received from the hospital social work department.
-KATH’s discharge planning process includes an evaluation of the outcome of the patient’s treatment, a discussion between the social worker and the patient or a representative of the patient (a relative, friend or any other significant others) about the outcomes of the evaluation, planning, determination (how to execute the plan) and a referral (for when the patient is to be transferred to another facility).
+The phases of discharge planning introduced by Oktay et al. (1992) share a platform with the discharge planning process of the Komfo Anokye Teaching Hospital (KATH) per the information we received from the hospital social work department.
+KATH’s discharge planning process includes an evaluation of the outcome of the patient’s treatment, a discussion between the social worker and the patient or a representative of the patient (a relative, friend, or any other significant others) about the outcomes of the evaluation, planning, determination (how to execute the plan) and a referral (for when the patient is to be transferred to another facility).

 The Significance of Discharge Planning in a Hospital Setting

-The significance of quality discharge planning to cost savings is indicated by study findings to support early hospital social worker intervention with a patient correlates with shorter patient’s stays.
+The significance of quality discharge planning to cost savings is indicated by study findings to support early hospital social worker intervention with a patient correlates with shorter patient stays.
 “Implementing discharge planning activities, and their coordination, are central functions of the hospital-based social worker.
 Today’s social workers monitor comprehensive discharge planning services in a case management context” (Blumenfield, Bennett, & Rehr, 1998, p.
 83).
 Beder (2006) contends that discharge planning must be done to enable the purpose and survival of the hospital as a financially stable institution.

 Hospital social workers planning for discharge help inform patients when they will be going home and what they have to go through on the day of discharge.
-Kadushin and Kulys (1993) state that the provision of concrete services after discharge was the most basic, essential component and primary focus of discharge planning.
+Kadushin and Kulys (1993) state that the provision of concrete services after discharge was the most basic, essential component and the primary focus of discharge planning.
 These service arrangements may include home health care, medical equipment, transportation, or delivery of medical supplies and medication.

 Discharge planning also enables patients to acquire resources to assist with functioning.
-In helping the patient get access to resource,s the social worker does an assessment of financial, social, and psychological resources available for the patient and family.
-Social works can coordination with other medical staff to facilitate the discharge plan, produce a written record of what has been and needs to be done for the patient, and link services for patients and families after discharge (Kadushin & Kulys, 1993).
-For instance, using Tracy’s (1990) Social Support the social worker will be able to provide information, encouragement and tangible assistance that is perceived by the patient as being beneficial to his or her functioning.
+In helping the patient get access to resources the social worker does an assessment of financial, social, and psychological resources available for the patient and family.
+Social workers can coordination with other medical staff to facilitate the discharge plan, produce a written record of what has been and needs to be done for the patient, and link services for patients and families after discharge (Kadushin & Kulys, 1993).
+For instance, using Tracy’s (1990) Social Support the social worker will be able to provide information, encouragement, and tangible assistance that is perceived by the patient as being beneficial to his or her functioning.

 Finally, it is important to note that the central goal of discharge planning is for the social worker

-to fully address the highly individualised needs of each patient and provide safeguards at home for his or her care.
-In general, it requires the social worker to apply a biopsychosocial approach to care that addresses a wide range of patient and family needs while incorporating the skills and orientation of medical and other health care professionals.
+to fully address the highly individualized needs of each patient and provide safeguards at home for his or her care.
+In general, it requires the social worker to apply a biopsychosocial approach to care that addresses a wide range of patient and family needs while incorporating the skills and orientation of medical and other healthcare professionals.
 The social worker must also have knowledge of community-based services and an understanding of how these services can best be accessed in order to serve the patient upon discharge (Blumenfield et al., 1998).

 The Challenge of Discharge Planning

 Many patients ready for discharge are accordingly referred to hospital social workers and other discharge planners.
-The challenges faced by hospital social workers at KATH is summed up in Cowles’ (1999) presentation of the constraints workers face in discharge planning.
+The challenges faced by hospital social workers at KATH are summed up in Cowles’ (1999) presentation of the constraints workers face in discharge planning.
 One or more of the following conditions exist as barriers to discharge planning (the list is not exhaustive):

 - The patient may be insufficiently recovered from the acute health condition to take care of himself or herself.